mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 ```

 Now we conform the *Gender* type to the *Plottable* protocol to simplify our code a little bit.
 Remember that you can provide any logic you need to convert your custom data to plottable primitives.

+Today we learned basics of the new Swift Charts framework.
+Charts framework provides us a lot of defaults out of the box.
+Every chart we build supports accessibility and automatically provides us legends, correctly scaled plotting area, etc.

+In the next posts, we will learn more about customization options in the new Charts framework.